 Every year, Moisson Montréal produces its own Hunger Count based on the data it collects from the community organizations it serves across the island of Montreal.

-- 137,387 individuals, including 45,000 children, receive food-aid on a monthly basis through the vast Montreal food assistance network;
+- Close to 137,000 individuals, including 41,500 children, receive food-aid on a monthly basis through the vast Montreal food assistance network;